 Guru Nanak’s God Is

 Here is the thing.
 Guru Nanak’s God is not a separate God.
 Guru Nanak does not agree with any of the Hindu, Muslim or Christian doctrines, dogmas and claims.
 From a very early age itself, Guru Nanak challenged the status quo of the Hindus by refusing to wear the janeu (sacred thread).
 We all know this.

 Guru Nanak brought about the realization of Ik Ongkaar.

-There is only ONE Merciful, Universal Creator, who has created the entire world and the creation in it.
+There is only ONE Merciful, Universal Creator, who has created the entire world by way of His Laws of Nature.

 ਜੋ ਅੰਤਰਿ ਸੋ ਬਾਹਰਿ ਦੇਖਹੁ ਅਵਰੁ ਨ ਦੂਜਾ ਕੋਈ ਜੀਉ ॥